-Noncontrolling Interests-Noncontrolling interests principally represent interests held in Edgewater's management vehicles that the Company is deemed to control, but does not own.
+Noncontrolling Interests-Noncontrolling interests principally represent interests held in (i) Lazard Group by LAZ-MD Holdings until May 2014 and (ii) Edgewater's management vehicles that the Company is deemed to control, but does not own.
+Following the Final Exchange of LAZ-MD Interests, Lazard Group became a wholly-owned indirect subsidiary of Lazard Ltd.